 Alpaca features both automatic and layout-driven mechanisms for placing your fields onto a page.
 The automatic mechanism simply walks through your fields in the order they are expressed in schema and places them one by one in a stacked order.
 The layout-driven mechanism allows you to provide a layout template that finely describes where your fields should be placed using DOM-driven injection.

-The use a layout, you simply need to provide a view that has a
+To use a layout, you simply need to provide a view that has a

 layout block.
 The